Edmund Affleck: Life

 Affleck was born on 19 April 1725 the ninth son of the politician Gilbert Affleck (1684?–1764) of Dalham Hall.
 Affleck entered the navy at an early age, and during reign of George II, served in the several capacities of lieutenant, master and commander, and post captain.
-His first command of note was June 1756 when he took over HMS Albany a speedy 14-gun sloop.
+His first command of note was June 1756 when he took over HMS Albany.

 In 1778 was given command of the 74 gun and he briefly joined Vice-Admiral John Byron in North America before having to return for repairs.
 Affleck was with Sir Charles Hardy the following year before he was sent to relieve Gibraltar under the command of Sir George Rodney.
 Affleck's ship was noted for its ability to take the lead when attacking the Juan de Lángara's Spanish squadron during the Battle of St Vincent in 1780.

 In 1781 he became a commodore and was briefly employed in New York, then being threatened by American rebels under George Washington.
 Surviving correspondence indicates Sir Edmund and General Washington to have been in contact regarding the treatment of prisoners of war.
 It was not, however, until the year 1782 had become – as it might be historically stated – a memorable epoch in the maritime annals of England, and that valour, ability, and boldness in battle, had retrieved for the nation its naval name, that opportunity had been afforded to Affleck to acquire celebrity and establish his professional fame.